 - You must copy the DDNS hostname and or IP address and paste it to the server address

-- Once you have stated the server address, you should insert “VPN” on the account name available besides the server address field
+- Once you have started the server address, you should insert “VPN” on the account name available besides the server address field

 - You should click the “authentication setting” and wait to see authentication message on your screen